-apparatus must reduce exposure to risk, it is necessary to operate in symbiosis rather than block or nullify those events moving from 'risk prevention' to 'risk management' (Werritty, 2006; Merz et al., 2010; Liao, 2012; Rossano, 2015; Morel, 2022).
+Flooding is a cyclical environmental disturbance with implications on physical ecosystem structure and environment (White and Pickett, 1985) which is becoming increasingly important due to climate change (Kundzewicz et. al., 2014).
+Since biological diversity depends on natural disturbances and urban apparatus must reduce risk exposure it is necessary to operate in symbiosis rather than block or nullify those events moving from 'risk prevention' to 'risk management, 2006; Merz et al., 2010; Liao, 2012; Rossano, 2015; Morel, 2022).
 Risk management is an increasingly pressing issue within spatial planning that is perhaps the most effective approach to preventing the increase in flood risk through active controls on territorial transformations (Sayers et al., 2013; Meng et al., 2020).

-At the same time, the development of linear infrastructures1 is essential to ensure adequate accessibility to services, goods and facilities (Srinivasu and Rao, 2013).
-Since infrastructure works are territorialscale interventions with a considerable potential on shaping spatial forms (Strang, 1996) and on directing environmental processes, including alterations on surface hydrology (Raiter et al., 2018) the integrated exploitation of these two implications would allow a widespread territorial intervention able to implement resilience against flood.
-Specific attention should be paid to the ancillary systems of infrastructure, i.e. all those elements that are complementary to the primary 1 Based on UNEP definition linear infrastructures includes roads, railways, pipelines, i.e. systems for transporting people, energy, raw materials and water.
+At the same time, the development of linear infrastructures is essential to ensure adequate access to services, goods, and, facilities (Srinivasu and Rao, 2013).
+Since infrastructure works are territorial-scale interventions with considerable potential for shaping spatial forms (Strang, 1996) and directing environmental processes,